AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Verify access to the public internet from the Aviatrix Controller.
 The controller must be open for inbound traffic on port 443 and outbound traffic on port 22.
 Aviatrix recommends you enable security groups to restrict access.
 Go to the Network tab on the Diagnostics page under Troubleshooting and perform the following tasks.

 * Ping a widely known public hostname or IP address with the Controller Utility.
-* Ping www.security.aviatrix.com form TCP/443 with the Network Connectivity Utility.
+* Ping www.security.aviatrix.com from TCP/443 with the Network Connectivity Utility.
 * Ping www.github.com from port TCP/443 with the Network Connectivity Utility.
 * Ping www.github.com from port TCP/22 with the Network Connectivity Utility.